yetianmed/subcortex/Behavior/README.md

-ica.mat: Five behavioral dimensions (w_final) estimated using independent component analysis
+ica.mat: Consensus de-mixing matrix (w_final) estimated using independent component analysis.
+Each column corresponds to a behavioral item and each rows corresponds to one of the five dimensions (components).